 - Grow professional skills.
 Gold Award Girl Scouts become pros in team building, problem solving, project planning, and time management.
 These are invaluable skills that all professionals need-and all people value.
 You can highlight these experiences as you apply to schools, jobs, internships, and other opportunities. - Earn scholarships.
-Many universities and colleges award scholarships to Gold Award Girl Scouts.
-GSWNY also has scholarship opportunities. - Build your network.
+Many universities and colleges award scholarships to Gold Award Girl Scouts. - Build your network.
 Gold Award Girl Scouts recruit and lead teams to do amazing things!
-This experience will give you a network of supporters that lasts a lifetime. - Enlist at a higher pay grade when you join the military. - Become a national Girl Scout brand ambassador!
-Councils nationwide nominate Gold Award Girl Scouts each year to become National Gold Award Girl Scouts based on their outstanding projects.
-Ten incredible girls get the opportunity to represent the Girl Scout Movement, inspiring girls across the country in the media and at national events while amplifying the impact of their projects and receiving scholarship opportunities.
-Learn more on our website.
+This experience will give you a network of supporters that lasts a lifetime. - Enlist at a higher pay grade when you join the military.